The dynamical Kirchberg-Phillips theorem

 for all $a\in A$ and every compact set $K\subseteq G$. \end{lemma} \begin{proof} We claim that

 holds in place of the first two properties.
-The former follows from applying \ref{AS-1:1} and \cite[Lemma 3.8]{Gabe20} to the case $D = B_\infty$ and $v = [(s_n)_{n\in \mathbb N}]$.
+The first property follows from applying \ref{AS-1:1} and \cite[Lemma 3.8]{Gabe20} to the case $D = B_\infty$ and $v = [(s_n)_{n\in \mathbb N}]$.
 This lemma also implies that $s_n^\ast s_n$ acts like an approximate unit on $\psi(A)$.
-For the latter we observe for every compact set $K\subseteq G$ that
+For the second property, we observe for every compact set $K\subseteq G$ that

 Since $\beta$ is strongly stable, we can find two sequences of isometries $r_{1,n}, r_{2,n}\in\CM(B)^\beta$ such that $r_{1,n}r_{1,n}^*+r_{2,n}r_{2,n}^*=\eins$ and $r_{1,n}\to\eins$ in the strict topology; cf.\ the proof of \autoref{lem:local-stability}.
 By passing to a subsequence of $r_{1,n}$ and $r_{2,n}$, if necessary, let us additionally assume that $\|(\eins-r_{1,n})s_n\|\to 0$.
 We consider